akosma/cortito/README.md

 Installation
 ------------

-As any other Rails application:
+As any other PHP application:

-1. Modify config/database.yml to your own settings;
+1. Create a MySQL database and execute `schema.sql` in it;
-2. Run rake db:migrate to generate the tables;
+2. Modify `config/app.ini` with your own settings;
-3. Start the application as you normally would.
+3. Navigate your browser to the application.